UPDATE : February 13, 2026 - 16:51

 BigMama at the UN against body shaming and bullying

-As in the song “La Rabbia Non Ti Basta”, believing in your dreams can make the difference.
-During the Sanremo Festival, the rapper and LGBTQ+ activist brought his message of equality, universal love and denunciation of the and in the UN General Assembly hall.
+As in the song "La Rabbia Non Ti Basta," believing in your dreams can make all the difference.
+During the Sanremo Music Festival, rapper and LGBTQ+ activist BigMama brought her message of equality, universal love, and a denunciation of bullying and body shaming to the UN General Assembly hall.

 From the Ariston to the stage of the United Nations, where every year world leaders express themselves, Marianna Mannone, originally from Avellino, gave a speech in English in front of two thousand students from all over the world.